chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

     return {"number":randomNumber, 'limit':limit}
 ```

-Now we you can access endpoint with either method:
+Now you can access the endpoint with either method:

-- with path parameter: `http://127.0.0.1:8000/random/99`, refresh page will keep update random number.
+- with the **path parameter**: `http://127.0.0.1:8000/random/99`, the refresh page will keep updating random numbers.
-- with query parameter like `http://127.0.0.1:8000/random?limit=20`. refresh page will keep update random number.
-The limit value is specified after the question mark ? and is used to provide additional information to the function.
+- with **query parameters** like `http://127.0.0.1:8000/random?limit=20`.
+The refresh page will keep updating random numbers.
+The limit value is specified after the question mark? and is used to provide additional information to the function.

+<a name="create-post"></a>
 #### 1.3 Create Post

-In above I have shown you get method, which mean read endpoint.
+In the above, I have shown you the get method, which means read endpoint.
 In this part let me show how to create post

 ```
 from fastapi import FastAPI